moollaza/repo-remover/README.md

 <img src="public/repo-remover-banner-white.png" alt="RepoRemover - The fastest way to archive or delete multiple GitHub repos" >

 ## Try it now at https://reporemover.xyz
 *Don't want to use the hosted version?
-You can run RepoRemover locally using the instructions below.*
+You can run Repo Remover locally using the instructions below.*

 <p>
   <img src="https://img.shields.io/github/license/moollaza/repo-remover.svg?style=flat-square" />